miraan/crud-app-react-node/backend/README.md

 # Node.JS RESTful CRUD API with Facebook User Authentication

-This branch contains a Node.JS Express Server with Flow type-checking exposing a RESTful API with CRUD examples and user authentication using the Facebook Graph API to verify Facebook access tokens sent from clients.
+This branch contains a Node.JS Express Server with Flow type-checking exposing a RESTful API over HTTPS with CRUD examples and user authentication using the Facebook Graph API to verify Facebook access tokens sent from clients.
 Data storage is via MongoDB, and this project uses the mongoose npm package.